jkrasnay/raphuml/README.markdown

 diagram.
 I hope to implement a layout algorithm that will position the classes nicely by default.

-The class diagram parser is mostly working, but I'll need to add the facility for arbitrary properties to be specified, so that we can position the classes until I get the layout algorithm specified.

 Next steps:

-- implement class properties in the parser
-- implement a function and JQuery plug-in to automatically convert <pre>
-  elements containing the DSL to a class diagram
+- parse associations
 - parse and draw class operations
+- build a release
+- create some demo pages
+- work on sequence diagrams
 - implement an automated layout algorithm
-- work on sequence diagrams

 # Build and Test